sillsdev/TheCombine/docs/deploy/README.md

     group.
 - Do not add the `-K` option if you do not need to enter your password to run `sudo` commands _on the target machine_.
   The `-K` should only be used for the `playbook_kube_install.yml` playbook.
-- The `playbook_kube_config.yml` and `playbook_kube_admin_user.yml` playbooks will prompt you for the version of _The Combine_ to install.
+- The `playbook_kube_config.yml` playbook will prompt you for the version of _The Combine_ to install.
 The version is the Docker image tag in the AWS ECR image repository.
-The standard releases are tagged with the version number, e.g. _0.7.5_.
+The standard releases are tagged with the version number, e.g.
+  _0.7.5_.
 - The _\<target\>_ must be listed in the hosts.yml file (in \<COMBINE\>/deploy).
 If it is not, then you need to create your own inventory file (see [below](#creating-your-own-inventory-file)).
 The _\<target\>_ can be a hostname or a group, such as, `qa`, in the inventory file.